painebenjamin/fruition/docs/apis/client/web/index.rst

 Web Service API Client
 ======================

-.. autoclass:: goodylib.api.client.webservice.base.WebServiceAPIClientBase
+.. autoclass:: pibble.api.client.webservice.base.WebServiceAPIClientBase
   :members:

 Once again, we define a **webservice** as any client that communicates over TCP/IP.

 The simplest client possible is one that simply communicates with a webserver, and doesn't need to parse the response in any meaningful way.
 Unlike with servers, the base webservice API client is instantiable. ::

-  from goodylib.api.client.webservice.base import WebServiceAPIClientBase
+  from pibble.api.client.webservice.base import WebServiceAPIClientBase

   base = WebServiceAPIClientBase("google.com")
   print(base.get().text)